UCHIC/CIWS-Loggers/README.md

 </pre>

 ####Set conf.xml file
 We have created an .xml file that contains the basic set up information for the system to start the datalogging routine.
-This file can be used to add the required METADATA for the identification of the site:
+This file can be used to add the required METADATA for the identification of the site and variables.
 ```
 <data>
     <items>